constanza101/insurance/insurances-API-test.md

 <br><br>
   * Based on the data given at the endpoints I am using 2 params for authentication and request:<br>
     1: "my_id" will be the client id who is making the request. <br>
-    2: "client_id" will be the id of the client of whom we want to get all the details.<br><br>
+    2: "client_id" will be the id of the client of whom we want to get all the details.

   * The first request will verify the ID of the user making the request ("my_id").
 If it exists in the database, it will return their "role".
-  (If we knew that "role" only has 2 options: "admin" and "user", and that they are "not null", technically we would not need to verify the "role" in order to make the next request, but I consider that it is safer to  do it in case we want to add other "roles" in the future)<br><br>
+  (If we knew that "role" only has 2 options: "admin" and "user", and that they are "not null", technically we would not need to verify the "role" in order to make the next request, but I consider that it is safer to  do it in case we want to add other "roles" in the future).

   * If "role" is "user" or "admin" they are allowed to request the client's data by the "client_id".If the "client_id" is not found in the database it returns a "not found" message, else it returns the data of the client requested.

   * Final "else" in case that "role" is not "user" or "admin".